StevenMayher/432-2022/classes/class01/README.md

 ## Logistics and Reminders

 1. You should have received an email from me in the last 2-3 days with the subject heading "**PQHS / CRSP / MPHP 432 begins Tuesday at 1 PM**"
-    - If you have this email, please attend to what it asks you to do.
+    - If you have this email, please attend to what it asks you to do (register for the Zoom sessions, take the Welcome to 432 survey, buy two books (and read the book by Leek) and get started updating/installing R and R Studio).
     - If you don't have this email, please let me know that via email to **Thomas dot Love at case dot edu** now.
 2. If you haven't taken the Welcome to 432 survey already, please [do so today](https://bit.ly/432-2022-welcome-survey).
     - Thanks to the 32 of you who've already completed the survey!